 Ways to Clean Other Storage on Your Mac

-Delete Other Storage on Mac with Disk Drill
+Way #1: Delete Other Storage on Mac With Disk Drill (Free)

 Here are step-by-step instructions to free up disk space on your Mac’s hard disk:

-- Select ‘Clean up’ from the main window.
+- Launch the app and then select ‘Clean up’ from the main window.

 - Choose the disk that you wish to analyze and click ‘Scan’.

 - Allow Disk Drill to fully analyze your disk.
-This may take several minutes depending on the size of the disk in question.
+This may take several minutes depending on the size of the disk.

 Using Disk Drill you can address the issue of your Mac’s Other Storage in a simple and intuitive manner.
 The app protects you from inadvertently deleting files that could have a negative impact on your computer.